Use a Broker to Grow Your Business

 How Much Does it Cost?

 Nothing!
 Yep–you read that right.
 Working with Factor Finders is completely free.
 Seriously–there’s no catch.
-We get paid by our funders for the leads we refer to them and a commission for any lead that converts into a factoring client.
+We get paid by our funders for the leads we refer to them and a commission for any lead that successfully converts into a factoring client.

 Why Should You Work with a Broker?

 Generally, we know people don’t love working with a middle man.
 However, in this case, working with a broker can be a great thing for you and your business.
 First, working with a broker can save you a LOT of time.
 It can take you or someone on your team a lot of time and effort to painstakingly research different factoring companies.
-Each company will have different programs, rates and terms.
+Each company will have specialized programs, rates and terms.
 Even after you’ve done the research, how do you determine which one is best for you and your business?

 Additionally, and maybe most importantly, going through a factoring broker can save you money.
 While it might seem like a better idea to call a factoring company directly, this isn’t true.
 Because we have close relationships with all of our funders, they are able to pass along savings and special rates that ordinarily might not be available to you.